Synonym(s)

 Note(s)This section has been translated automatically.

 There are several authors who classify subacute cutaneous lupus erythematosus as a facultative paraneoplastic dermatosis.
-SCLE patients should undergo smit thorough cancer screening to rule out underlying malignancy with a clinically silent evolution (Lazar AL 2022).
+SCLE patients should undergo thorough cancer screening to rule out an underlying malignancy with a clinically silent evolution (Lazar AL 2022).

 LiteratureThis section has been translated automatically.